-The best ultraportable laptops you can buy in 2020
+The best ultraportable laptops you can buy | Engadget

 A decade ago, you’d be hard-pressed to find a laptop weighing less than three pounds with a profile slimmer than a paperback book.
 Now every manufacturer has at least one, making even some of the most jaded tech reviewers exclaim “how did they do this?”

-But, even with the ubiquity of ultraportable laptops, some continue to stand out from the crowd for their ability to balance sleek designs with powerful internals.
+But, even with the ubiquity of ultraportable laptops, some continue to stand out for their ability to balance sleek designs with powerful performance.
 As with any else, though, the best ultraportable laptops still demand some sacrifices.
 We’re here to help you decide which ones are worth making.

 What to expect